LASSO Inference for High Dimensional Predictive Regressions: Empirical Applications

 \subsubsection{Data}

 Our analysis focuses on predicting the monthly return of the S\&P 500 index, calculated as $\text{Return}_{t}=\log(P_{t})-\log(P_{t-1}),$ where $P_{t}$ refers to \texttt{S\&P 500} (S\&P's Common Stock Price Index: Composite).
 The primary predictor of interest is the log earnings-price ratio.
 We obtain it from the variable \texttt{S\&P PE ratio} (S\&P's Composite Common Stock: Price-to-Earnings Ratio), denoted as $\text{PE}_{t}$.
-The log \emph{earnings-price ratio} is calculated by inverting the original price-earning ratio as $\text{logEP}_{t}=\log(1/\text{PE}_{t}).$
+The log \emph{earnings-price ratio} is calculated by inverting the original price-earnings ratio as $\text{logEP}_{t}=\log(1/\text{PE}_{t}).$

-Figure \ref{fig:time_series_return_ep} illustrates the time series plot of the monthly return of the S\&P 500 index and the log earnings-price ratio from January 1960 to April 2024.
+Figure \ref{fig:time_series_return_ep} displays the time series plot of the monthly return of the S\&P 500 index and the log earnings-price ratio from January 1960 to April 2025.
 The log earnings-price ratio exhibits persistent patterns, while the S\&P 500 return appears stationary.
 We further report the AR(1) coefficient estimates and Augmented Dickey--Fuller (ADF) test $p$-values of both series under different sample periods in Table \ref{tab:Persistence-of-return-ep}.
 The S\&P 500 return is evidenced to be stationary under the full sample with an ADF test $p$-value below 1\%, rejecting the null hypothesis of nonstationarity.
 Conversely, the log earnings-price ratio shows high persistence with an AR(1) coefficient estimate equal to $0.993$.
-Given the $p$-value of $0.081$, nonstationarity is not rejected under the 5\% significance level.
+Given the $p$-value of $0.074$, nonstationarity is not rejected at the 5\% significance level.
+Note that the nonstationary log earnings-price ratio can predict the stationary monthly return of S\&P 500 in our model, since we allow for a local-to-zero coefficient to balance the different scales between a stationary outcome and a nonstationary regressor \citep{phillips2015halbert}.
+Theorem \ref{thm:length} and the paragraph that follows illuminate that inference by XDlasso has the power to detect a wide range of local-to-zero alternatives.